 Spine surgery is necessary in some patients and is quite safe.
 It should be performed at a good centre by a qualified spine surgeon who is trained to use the latest technology and equipment.
 Patients will benefit from advanced technology as the margin of error is decreased and the outcome is good.

 Without treatment, a cervical disc disease typically becomes worse.
 Expect to visit your doctor soon enough so that he or she can help you manage the condition with conservative treatment.
-You can consult with a neurosurgeon like Dr Vishal Bhasme about your neck pain, see how the experienced neurosurgeon can offer you an accurate diagnosis and effective treatment plan.
+Neurosurgeons treat the source of neck pain when severe symptoms persist without responding to conservative forms of treatment.
+Dr. Vishal Bhasme provides the best solutions to Neck pain problems with his latest Neck pain treatment methods.

 Image Credit: verywellhealth, qispine,